mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I don't know," I said.
 A practiced lie, but a good one.

 I removed the syringe from the fire and looked closely at the tip.
 A film of char covered it, showing that it had been sanitized.
-I searched for the basket of syringes I had seen before and spotted it near to an old guardian of Lissa's who was tending to a famished skeleton of a pangum.
+I searched for the basket of syringes I had seen before and spotted it near to an old guardian of Lissa's who was tending to a famished skeleton of a throngia.
 But before I could move, Pomri took up my free hand and wrapped her own around it.

 "Come to Heiko with me," she pleaded under her breath.
+Her eyes had a fire to them I hadn't seen before: determined and brazen.

 I glowered at her, at the ease with which she went behind my nather's back.
 But she saw that I was old enough to have my own thoughts, knew that I needed closure just as much as she did: a closure that Setre could not be persuaded to allow.

 "Mid-day's nap.
 Find me on the beach where we landed."

-She nodded, holding back a smile. *Why did I say that?!*, I thought.
+*Why did I say that?!*, I thought.
 But I didn't stop myself.
-I was not bound by regret, only worry for my nather.
+I wasn't bound by regret, only worry for my nather.
+She nodded back with that same intensity.

 Pomri returned to the maman she was monitoring to take hae vitals and ensure thi was warm.
 With a quick twist, I secured a cover onto the syringe and placed it in the basket with the others, giving a nod to the old guardian.
 A deep sense of guilt overshadowed my thoughts and drew my eyes toward the pavilion.
 Impatiently, she darted here and there like a tilmarim in the dark, teaching people how to construct a truss from tarred wooden posts.
 For the moment I let her fire into me, felt it cleanse the guilt from my heart.
 Our divergence was inevitable, but I remembered that we had the same goal: to outlast the obscura.